Qazeer/InfoSec-Notes/WebApps/3.X-SQL_Injections/SQLMAP.md

 | `--start=<LIMIT_START>` | First dump table entry to retrieve |
 | `--stop=<LIMIT_STOP>` | Last dump table entry to retrieve |

-For intance, the following `sqlmap` commands can be used to enumerate the databases content and retrive data:
+For instance, the following `sqlmap` commands can be used to enumerate the databases content and retrieve data:

 ```
 # Retrieve all tables in all databases, excluding the DBMS system databases